mathiasbockwoldt/RPGmusicbox/readme.md

 The contents of every RPGbox xml file must be contained in `<rpgbox>...</rpgbox>`.

 Basic colors may be defined with a `<config>` tag.
-The colors may be given in common names, hex notation (`#rrggbb`) or a tuple with three numbers from 0 to 255 that represent the red, green, and blue channel (`(0, 255, 134)`).
+The colors may be given in common names or hex notation (`#rrggbb`).
 With `textcolor` the text color is changed. `bgcolor` is responsible for the background. `emphcolor` is used for emphasizing text and `fadecolor` for fading text.
 The values in the example are the default values if no `<config>` is given.

 Every theme starts with a `<theme>` tag that *must* have a `name` and a `key` attribute.
 Optionally, every theme can have a `basetime` and a base `volume`.
 The `name` is shown on the screen (in case you look at it).
 The `key` is the keyboard key (a-z, 0-9) that you want to press while in game to start this theme.
 The `basetime` is a reference time in seconds.
 The default value is 3600 seconds or one hour.
 It must be in range 1 to 36000 (one second to ten hours).
 See below at `<effect>` for more info on this attribute.
 The `volume` is the basic volume of the whole theme in percent.
 Default is 100 and it must be in range 0 to 100.
 Optionally, a theme may be set to `default`.
 If there is a `default` attribute this theme will be started directly, when the script starts.
 The text of the `default` attribute is irrelevant, it is just there to comply with the xml standard.